Specialized System Tools and Utilities

 .
 This is useful when moving a database among platforms of the two types.
 It also provides an option to report on the byte order of a given database.

-Never use this utility on a mounted database.
-Always take the database offline before using this utility on it.
+You cannot use this utility on a mounted database.

 You can run cvendian